Halifax bereavement – ISA allowance transfers to your spouse

 If the deceased held accounts with other Lloyds Banking Group companies, one notification to Halifax may cover several of them – including Lloyds Bank.

-For guides to other UK banks, see our pages on notifying Lloyds Bank, notifying Barclays, notifying HSBC, notifying NatWest, and notifying Nationwide.
+For guides to other UK banks, see our pages on notifying Lloyds Bank, notifying Barclays, notifying HSBC, notifying NatWest, notifying Nationwide, and notifying TSB (note: TSB’s probate threshold is £25,000 – lower than Halifax’s £50,000).